P-Y-R-O-B-O-T/CYPHER_PROTOCOL/README.md

 * Encryption key is a 32 character encryption key for the server and decryption key for client
 * Decryption key is a 32 character decryption key for server and encryption key for the client
-* Altough encryption and decryption key can be kept same for any reason
+* Although encryption and decryption key can be kept same for any reason
 * request_processor in server initialisation is a method/function that user have to define and it is used to process the request recieved from client
 * responce_processor in client initialisation is a method/function that user have to define and it is used to process the responce recieved from server